Understanding Investor Psychology

 Education

-The first step to overcoming cognitive biases and emotional triggers is understanding them.
-Educating yourself about these psychological factors can help you recognize when irrational thoughts are influencing your decisions.
+The first step in addressing and overcoming cognitive biases and emotional triggers is to become aware of their existence.
+Understanding these psychological factors would help you to find when an irrational thought would affect a decision.

 Diversification